simme/services_oop/README_NEW.markdown

        ...
      }

-Do achieve the same as in the *path*-example you would call:
+To achieve the same as in the *path*-example you would call:
     GET http://domain.tld/endpoint/resource?nid=5

 ##### Data #####